PythonZero/CodeSnippets/Python/environment_variables.md

     ```

     See https://pypi.org/project/environs/ for all env.<method> methods.

+    See EnvVariables.vars to see the env variables that have been accessed thus far.
     """

     def __getattr__(self, name):
         """Overrides the __getattr__ if being access from an instance"""
         return getattr(type(self), name)

 ```

 ### .env file